Frequently Asked Questions

 I have already completed the GDL and/or LPC, will you refund my course fees?

-No, any fees related to a course that you have completed prior to being made a training contract offer will not be reimbused.
+No, any fees related to a course that you have completed prior to being offered a training contract will not be reimbursed.

 I did not achieve a Commendation or Distinction on the GDL and/or LPC, can I still apply?